MightyCall Mobile MightyCall Mobile AppGoogle Play

 User reviews

-Reviewers found the software to be extremely user friendly and a time saver, but took issue with customer service.
+Reviewers found the software extremely user-friendly and time-saving, but took issue with customer service.
 Others reported having video issues.

 4. Net2Phone